chriscsykes/InSIght/README.md

 Using CameraX and Google Firebase, this app helps the visually impaired by providing features like:
 - Using Firebase authentication to log users in via speech
 - Providing audio feedback on button presses using Google's text to speech engine
-- Using Firebase ML Kit's text recogintion API to recognize text and read it back to the user
+- Using Firebase ML Kit's text recogintion API to recognize text and provide audio feedback
-- And more...
+- Using Firebase ML Kit's image recognition API to recognize objects in the users surrounding, and provide audio feedback
+- Add-on features like 'Read Tutorials', and 'Provide Feedback' that improve the users experience

 ### Original Pitch
 [See the original project pitch](https://docs.google.com/presentation/d/1PjDBnxKh9KSKOLvDSTeLFw40MYGL8JayIdCbSn8xo9Q/edit?usp=sharing)